Life After Cancer: Menopause After Treatment

 About hormone therapy

-Hormone therapy helps symptoms of menopause.
+Hormone therapy helps treat menopause symptoms.
 It’s done with medicines that have estrogen and progesterone.
 But women who have had cancer may not be able to use hormone therapy.
 This is because it may raise your risk of cancer coming back.
 Using bioidentical hormones from plant sources may also have this risk.
 Talk with your healthcare provider about hormone therapy.
 He or she will tell you if it’s not safe for you.

 Working with your healthcare provider

-Your gynecologist can help you manage the symptoms of menopause.
-If symptoms are very bad and affect your day-to-day life, you may take prescription medicines that can help.
+Your gynecologist can help you manage menopause symptoms.
+Tell him or her about your symptoms.
+You can work together to help you feel better.
+If symptoms are very bad and affect your daily life, he or she may prescribe medicines that can help.

 Some herbs and supplements may also help reduce menopause symptoms.
-But don’t take any of these without talking with your healthcare provider first.
+But talk with your healthcare provider before taking any of these.